Godalming Hundred: Christian era

 Godalming Hundred continues to be one of the most densely wooded parts of England and until the Middle Ages was largely covered by the Forest of Essera – a northern lobe of the ancient and vast Forest of Andred.
 People survived through pig farming and the making of charcoal.
 During the reign of Alfred the Great a defensive burgh was built at nearby Eashing to defend the area against the Vikings in around 885.
 By 1086 the population of the entire hundred is thought to have been only about 600 people.
 Under the West Saxon local government model Godalming Hundred would have had a Hundred Reeve and a Hundred Court or moot.
 This moot is known to have met at the site of the present day Pepperpot in the centre of Godalming.

 King Alfred's Will

 In the will of the West Saxon king Alfred the Great (written c.899), it is recorded that Godalming and neighbouring Guildford are given to his nephew Æthelwold, the surviving son (and heir) of Alfred's older brother and predecessor Athelred I. It is unlikely that Æthelwold ever took possession of Godalming because immediately after Alfred died he rose in revolt in Dorset against Alfred's successor, Edward, before fleeing to the Danelaw and dying in 902.

 Domesday

 In 1086 the Domesday Book states that Godalming was owned by the King and had been a royal demesne prior to the Norman Conquest.
-In particular of the Hundred the Domesday book states;
+Of the settlements in the Hundred the Domesday book states: